 The BC Communicable Disease Policy Advisory Committee has reviewed the information currently available on HD TIIV.
 For instance, the committee considered that in the pivotal trial of HD TIIV efficacy compared to standard dose TIIV, HD-TIIV reduced the risk of influenza by 24% based on a risk of developing influenza of 1.9% in those who received the standard formulation compared to 1.4% in community living seniors who received the high dose product.
-Based on this finding from a single influenza season, an additional 200 such individuals would need to be immunized with the high dose product to prevent 1 additional case of influenza, and 4000 to prevent one additional hospitalization.
+Based on this finding from a single influenza season, an additional 200 such individuals would need to be immunized with the high dose product to prevent 1 additional case of influenza, and 4000 to prevent one additional hospitalization within 30 days of specified illness.